Nilesh-Meena/TaskTrackerCLI/README.md

 # TaskTrackerCLI
-Task tracker is a project used to track and manage your task.
-We use simple command line interface (CLI) to track what you need to do.
+A task tracker is a project for tracking and managing your tasks.
+We use a simple command-line interface (CLI) to monitor your needs.

+## Dir
+1.  tasks.json      // store tasks
+2.  index.js        // Main
+3. README.md       // Documentation
+4.  .gitignore      // Optional